zaego123/onedrive-public/README.md

   * ```sudo apt-get update```
   * ```sudo apt-get install git```

-2. To include our libary in your working project , ensure you have entered your project directory - in other words, be sure that you are working under directory `MyProject/`
+2. Ensure you have entered the top-level folder of your project directory - in other words, be sure that you are working under directory `MyProject/`

 3. Clone the project from gitlab into your Project, you can either choose to Clone it with SSH or HTTPS: